What we do

 We also host Summer Camps, Participant Invitational Tournaments, and other great events.

-What is a CERTIFICATION Golf Clinic?
+What is a Group Golf Clinic?

 Golf is unique from other sports because players learn values like honesty and responsibility by calling penalties on themselves and reporting their own score.
 The sport is a perfect platform for helping young people develop character.
 Just like in life, players experience the highs and lows of the game.